Deutsche Lufthansa (OTCMKTS:DLAKY) Rating Increased to Strong-Buy at Citigroup

-Citigroup upgraded shares of Deutsche Lufthansa (OTCMKTS:DLAKY – Free Report) from a strong sell rating to a strong-buy rating in a research note published on Wednesday,Zacks.com reports.
+Deutsche Lufthansa (OTCMKTS:DLAKY – Get Free Report) was upgraded by equities research analysts at Citigroup from a “strong sell” rating to a “strong-buy” rating in a report released on Wednesday,Zacks.com reports.

-A number of other equities research analysts have also recently commented on DLAKY.
-Morgan Stanley upgraded shares of Deutsche Lufthansa from an “underweight” rating to an “equal weight” rating in a research report on Tuesday, November 5th.
-Stifel Nicolaus upgraded shares of Deutsche Lufthansa from a “sell” rating to a “hold” rating in a research report on Thursday, October 17th.
-Finally, Barclays upgraded shares of Deutsche Lufthansa from a “hold” rating to a “strong-buy” rating in a research report on Tuesday, October 1st.
-Three analysts have rated the stock with a hold rating and two have given a strong buy rating to the company’s stock.
-According to MarketBeat, Deutsche Lufthansa presently has a consensus rating of “Moderate Buy”.
+A number of other research firms also recently issued reports on DLAKY.
+Stifel Nicolaus raised shares of Deutsche Lufthansa from a “sell” rating to a “hold” rating in a research note on Thursday, October 17th.
+Morgan Stanley upgraded shares of Deutsche Lufthansa from an “underweight” rating to an “equal weight” rating in a report on Tuesday, November 5th.
+Finally, Barclays raised Deutsche Lufthansa from a “hold” rating to a “strong-buy” rating in a research report on Tuesday, October 1st.
+Three research analysts have rated the stock with a hold rating and two have issued a strong buy rating to the stock.
+Based on data from MarketBeat, the company currently has a consensus rating of “Moderate Buy”.

 About Deutsche Lufthansa